Nolan Godfrey: Coaching and business career

 Godfrey's commitment to the indoor game was evident in 2009 when he partnered with Essex, VT businessman Jeff Culkin in starting the first American box lacrosse franchise to compete in an otherwise exclusively Canadian league.
 The two co-owners debuted the Vermont Voyageurs in their inaugural season competing in the Quebec Senior Lacrosse League (QSLL) in 2009.

 Godfrey is an experienced coach with time in the NCAA ranks at Division II Saint Anselm College, founder of two Massachusetts boys high school programs (Haverhill High School and Central Catholic High School), Massachusetts Division I state finalist with Billerica Memorial High School, and growing the Texas landscape as former head coach of St. Andrew's Episcopal in Austin and Plano Senior High School.
 He has toured Europe on several occasions to grow the game on a grassroots level by running camps in Spain, Italy, Holland, Switzerland, Scotland, and Finland.
 Godfrey was a guest clinician at the 2008 European Lacrosse Championships in Lahti, Finland and blogged about the trip in Inside Lacrosse.
 He has also coached for the Spanish National Team in 2007.

-An innovative entrepreneur of the sport, Godfrey is known as a preeminent clinician of the face-off position through his company, FaceOff Club.
+An innovative entrepreneur of the sport, Godfrey is known as a clinician of the face-off position through his company, FaceOff Club.
 US Lacrosse has invited him to be a featured speaker at their 2011 National Convention in Baltimore and he returned again to speak in 2012.
 Godfrey's business pursuits extend also to Claddagh Lacrosse and Southern Combat Lacrosse.

 His business experience is complemented by graduate work at Boston University in their Master's program in Coaching and Sport Psychology.
 BU boasts one of the only such programs in the nation and their research is focused through their Institute for Athletic Coach Education.
 Godfrey has taken his higher education and advanced his business to contracting speaking engagements with major corporations and organizations to train their executives and upper management in the topics of team leadership, group coaching, positive psychology, and motivation.